jlinoff/pam/README.md

 <img src="www/help/pam-ice-cream-sundae.png" alt="ice-cream-sundae-example">

-Here is what the preferences look like with the other fields pruned out.
+Here is what the preferences look like after "ingredients" and "instructions" record fields have been added and the previous default record fields have been pruned out.

 <img src="www/help/pam-ice-cream-sundae-prefs.png" alt="ice-cream-sundae-example-prefs">

-Here is an example that shows an account record with "url", "login" and "password" fields.
+Here is an example that shows an account record with "url", "login" and "password" record fields.

 <img src="www/help/pam-google-account.png" alt="google-account-example">

 Here is what the preferences look like with the other fields pruned out.
+The "url", "login" and "password" record fields are part of the default.

 <img src="www/help/pam-google-account-prefs.png" alt="google-account-example-prefs">